iLert/docs/integrations/service-now/inbound.md

 ---
 description: >-
-  With the iLert ServiceNow integration, you can create incidents in iLert based on ServiceNow incidents.
+  With the iLert ServiceNow integration, you can create alerts in iLert based on ServiceNow alerts.
 ---

 # ServiceNow Inbound Integration